RAISING THE BAR - BENJAMIN LEONARDO - THE DEFENDERS WIN IN THE HIGH COURT OF AUSTRALIA

 BRIEF OF EVIDENCE

 On January 4, 2013, in the early hours of the morning, a suburban Ryde based methamphetamine laboratory had exploded causing the house to go up in flames.
 Present in the home was a meth cook, who later died in hospital from the burns he sustained, along with our client, known only as IL, who was charged by police with the constructive murder of the deceased man.

 Justice Hamill told the Courtroom that emergency services and investigators at the scene did not establish exactly what had initially caused the laboratory to explode, meaning that it could not be ruled out that the deceased did not intentionally kill himself.

-However, her lawyers successfully argued that their client could not legally face such a charge, because it was possible that the deceased had unintentionally caused the explosion himself, leading to the fire which ultimately killed him.
-Benjamin said, “It’s a significant development in the law because police will now have to reconsider the way they prosecute people in drug lab deaths”.
+As the chosen criminal defence lawyers for IL, Benjamin and Leonardo successfully argued that our client could not legally face a murder charge as it is possible that the deceased had unintentionally caused the explosion himself leading to the fire that ultimately killed him.

 In order for our client to be convicted of murder, the prosecution team must prove beyond reasonable doubt that the death of the victim was a result of a deliberate and intentional act undertaken by our client, and was not carried out in self-defence.
 Evidently, our successful argument did not implicate that our client was guilty of an intent to kill or wound the victim and therefore, our Sydney based criminal law firm was able to disprove a murder charge.